microsoft/mssql-scripter/doc/installation_guide.md

 libunwind.so.8: cannot open shared object file: No such file or directory
 ```

+## Error: Failed to initialize CoreCLR, HRESULT: 0x80131500 on RHEL
+If you encounter this error running mssql-scripter Red Hat Enterprise Linux, it could be due to the icu package not being installed.
+See the [icu installation steps below](#installing-the-icu-package).

 ## Installing the libunwind8 package

 ### Ubuntu 14 & 17